jonasAthiele/BrainComplexity_Intelligence/README.md

 - `df_results_main` - Associations between complexity measures and intelligence from main sample (output from `analysis_main`)

 - `df_results_repli` - Associations between complexity measures and intelligence from replication sample (output from `analysis_repli`)

+- `info_raw.fif` - EEG file with channel locations for plotting

 ## 4. Software requirements
 Analyses were conducted using Python 3.8.